Hockey has a long history filled with legendary players whose skill, dedication, and passion have shaped the sport.

 His speed, scoring ability, and longevity made him a fan favorite.
 Selanne holds the record for most goals by a rookie with 76, set during the 1992-93 season.

-What Can We Learn from the Best Hockey Players Right Now?
+What We Can Learn from Hockey’s Greatest Players

 These hockey legends have shown what can be achieved with skill, hard work, and passion.
 Their stories remind us that greatness is possible in any field.